-- 2. The registration of a trade repository shall be effective for the entire territory of the Union. - 3.
+- 3. The registration of a trade repository shall be effective for the entire territory of the Union. - 4.
 A registered trade repository shall comply at all times with the conditions for registration.
-A trade repository shall, without undue delay, notify ESMA of any material changes to the conditions for registration. - 4.
-A trade repository shall submit to ESMA: - an application for registration;

-or

-an application for extension of services for the purposes of Article 4 in the case of a trade repository already registered under Title VI, Chapter 1 of Regulation (EU) No 648/2012.

-- 5. ESMA shall assess whether the application is complete within 20 working days of receipt of the application.
+A trade repository shall, without undue delay, notify ESMA of any material changes to the conditions for registration. - 5.
+A trade repository shall submit to ESMA either of the following: - (a) an application for registration; - (b) an application for an extension of registration for the purposes of Article 4 of this Regulation in the case of a trade repository already registered under Title VI, Chapter 1 of Regulation (EU) No 648/2012. - 6.
+ESMA shall assess whether the application is complete within 20 working days of receipt of the application.

 Where the application is not complete, ESMA shall set a deadline by which the trade repository is to provide additional information.

-After assessing an application as complete, ESMA shall notify the trade repository accordingly. - 6.
-ESMA shall develop draft regulatory technical standards specifying the details of: - the procedures to be applied by trade repositories in order to verify the completeness and correctness of the details reported to them under Article 4(1), referred to in subparagraph a1 [line 148]; - the application for registration referred to in paragraph 4;
+After assessing an application as complete, ESMA shall notify the trade repository accordingly.

+- 7. In order to ensure consistent application of this Article, ESMA shall develop draft regulatory technical standards specifying the details of all of the following: - (a) the procedures referred to in paragraph 2 of this Article and which are to be applied by trade repositories in order to verify the completeness and correctness of the details reported to them under Article 4(1); - (b) the application for registration referred to in point (a) of paragraph 5; - (c) a simplified application for an extension of registration referred to in point (b) of paragraph 5 in order to avoid duplicate requirements.
-and

-- a simplified application for the extension of services referred to in paragraph 4 in order to avoid duplicate requirements.

-ESMA shall submit those draft regulatory technical standards to the Commission by [12 months after the publication of this Regulation].
+ESMA shall submit those draft regulatory technical standards to the Commission by ...\.